SECURITIES AND EXCHANGE COMMISSION

 Our non-employee directors receive the following compensation for service as a director:

-(3) The following table shows the total number of outstanding stock options as of December 31, 2019 that have been issued as director compensation.
+The following table shows the total number of outstanding stock options as of December 31, 2021 that have been issued as director compensation.
+The Company did not issue any stock options as director compensation in 2021.

 |Vito J. Mangiardi||70,408|